 Define global variables to store the following values:

-- Sender_Email – Your Gmail address with which you want to send the emails.
+• Sender_Email – Your Gmail address with which you want to send the emails.

-- Reciever_Email – Email address of the person to whom you want to send the email.
+• Reciever_Email – Email address of the person to whom you want to send the email.

 Step 3 – Create your email.

-When creating a plain text email from scratch, you need to add the subject as a header and then have a couple of blank lines.
 After that, you can put the body of the email.
 For that, I will use Python F-strings, which allows you to embed expressions inside string literals.
-Do not worry if you don’t understand the syntax right now; I will cover this topic extensively in another tutorial.

 Create three global variables to store the subject and body of your email.
 Use a third variable to concatenate the subject and body of your email using f-strings.
-Please refer to this code below.
+Please refer to the code below.

-Subject = "Test Email from CodeItBro" Body = "Hi, hope you are doing fine!
+Body = "Hi, hope you are doing fine!
 Stay Home!
 Stay Safe!"
-Message = f'Subject: {Subject}\n\n{Body}'

 Step 4 – Sending your plain text Email.